DizkoDan/cyberjunx-chirpy-test/_posts/2008-05-25-the-weather-has-been-pretty-ni.md

 ---
 id: 424
-title: 'The weather has been pretty ni...'
+title: 'The weather has been pretty ni'
 date: '2008-05-25T03:40:56-04:00'
 author: DizkoDan
 layout: post